dfelinto/blender-manual/manual/interface/controls/templates/color_picker.rst

 Holding :kbd:`Ctrl` while dragging snaps the hue to make it quick to select primary colors.

 Color Field
    Lets you pick the first and second color component.
-The shape can be selected by the `Types`_.
+The shape can be changed; see `Types`_.

 Color Slider
    The slider with a gradient in the background lets you define the third color component.